Web Design

 Why Are Web Designers Such Flakes?
 A Reality Check.

-Circling the drain of unresponsive or missing in action web designers is a common dilemma.
+Circling the drain of unresponsive or missing-in-action web designers is a common dilemma.
 The question is this: As a self-respecting author with a plan and a purpose, how do you choose a designer you can afford and rely on?

 World Scoop

-A Sad Tale of Trust and Where it Went Wrong:
+A Sad Tale of Trust and Where It Went Wrong:

 The Fallout: You have a big signing at the local bookstore; you’re excited, but your site needs to be updated, and there’s that issue of those few spelling errors you haven’t gotten around to fixing.
 You know you need to talk to Bob.
 But Bob is out of town until next week.
 You call some friends to see if they know of anyone who can help, yes, but do you have access to the web files?
 Hmm, no, Bob has that.
-Bob doesn’t seem to be returning your calls or emails-Bob is MIA.
+Bob doesn’t seem to be returning your calls or emails.
+Bob is MIA.

-You face the facts, you know you must find another webmaster, your search for people in your area, you are horrified by the high-prices, your benchmark, what you had come to rely on was so much less expensive.
-How can this be?
-OK, fine, you find someone you think you can trust, and they tell you your previous web designer didn’t know what they were doing.
+You face the facts: you know you must find another web admin, search for people in your area, and are horrified by the high prices, your benchmark, and what you had come to rely on was so much less expensive.
+How can this be?OKK, fine, you find someone you think you can trust, and they tell you your previous web designer didn’t know what they were doing.
 Salt.
 Wound.
 Pain.
-They tell you you have to start over, and it’s going to cost you.
+They tell you you must start over, which will cost you.
 Yikes.

 Synergy, Longevity and Web Designers; The Answer:

 A successful home page will appeal to varying personalities in different ways.
 Use both imagery and text to say the same thing.
-This will reach the analytical and the visual; no matter how you say it, both will lead to the same place-a sale.
+This will reach the analytical and the visual; no matter how you say it, both will lead to the same place- a sale.
 A marketing-savvy firm will understand the importance of this element and provide valuable insight.

 Make sure your design team is easy to communicate with.
 Do they speak your language?
 Remember: this should be your vision, not theirs.
 Ego can often get in the way of your goals.
 When it comes down to it, they work for you.
-They should be able to set their artistry ego aside and follow your line of thinking, providing you with valuable insight and ideas that you hadn’t considered.
+They should be able to set their artistry ego aside and follow your thinking, providing you with valuable insight and ideas you hadn’t considered.

 Ask Questions-Expect Answers

 Ensure that your designer and the person coding your site are two different people.
-They are very different jobs and require different skills, just as your architect and your contractor are two different people.
-That’s not to say that you should hire two different firms-quite the opposite: a well-trained team works smoothly together and should be able to handle anything you throw their way.
+They have very different jobs requiring different skills, just as your architect and contractor are two other people.
+That’s not to say that you should hire two different firms—quite the opposite: a well-trained team works smoothly together and can handle anything you throw their way.

 A good firm will provide you with at least three “comps” or design samples.
 This is the part of the project where you will have the most involvement.
-That’s not to say that you should be able to stare over their shoulders as they create for you but.
+That’s not to say that you should be able to stare over their shoulders as they create for you.
 It would help if you were given ample opportunity to verbalize your needs.
 You should approve the design before it goes to the programmer.
-Also, find out what their policy is on additional changes once you have approved the final design; you do not want to get stuck with hidden costs halfway through the project.
+Also, find out their policy on additional changes once you have approved the final design; you do not want to get stuck with hidden costs halfway through the project.

 How Much Should a Web Site Cost?

-Make a List-Check it Twice
+Make a List-Check it Twice.

 Before you start shopping for a design house, jot down a list of your expectations; that way, if it comes down to one or two firms/designers, you will make an educated decision based on all your needs.